Skip to content

 Key characteristics:

-• Automatic execution: Runs nightly at 2:30 AM by default without manual intervention
+• Automatic execution: Runs on a scheduled basis (nightly at 2:30 AM by default) without manual intervention.

-• Performance-optimized: Large deletions process via background jobs to prevent system slowdown
+• Performance-optimized: Large deletions can be processed via background jobs to prevent system slowdown.

 Without active data retention management, rConfig databases grow continuously as the system accumulates: